Icinga/icingaweb2/doc/05-Authentication.md

 ```shell
 icingacli module enable mypasswordpolicy
 ```

-You can choose in the settings the preferred password policy.

 The custom policy will now appear in **Configuration > Application > General** under Password Policy.